 Skill points and Races in this build section should also be read first.

 Generally, EDIR/PDOC is the strongest combo for elemental builds, but a mage will also benefit significantly from EDOC.
-A basic recommend is a more even split of EDIR/EDOC/PDOC (2 of one, 3 of the others) as the ideal, especially with Ice Spike (IS) and Paralyse (Para).
+A basic recommend is a more even split of EDIR/EDOC/PDOC (2 of one, 3 of the others) as the ideal, especially with IS and Para.
 Of course, 4x EDIR/PDOC is never a bad idea, so be happy if you can get that combo instead.

 Rings